Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem7.md

 #### Usage

-*symbolItem.scalingGridRect*
+SymbolItem.scalingGridRect

 #### Description

-Property; a Rectangle object that specifies the locations of the four 9-slice guides.
+Property; `Rectangle`; A Rectangle object that specifies the locations of the four 9-slice guides.
 For information on the format of the rectangle, see [Document.addNewRectangle()](../Document_object/Document10.md).

 #### Example